 Students struggling with anxiety and depression show particularly good treatment outcomes when incorporating adventure activities that trigger flow theory concepts.
 Mountain biking and skiing meet many of the requirements to regularly trigger a mental “flow” state where students learn to eliminate the thought cycle between sensory input and action.
 They read and react to the terrain in front of them without worrying about possible outcomes.
 This is nearly the opposite of anxiety.
 Mountain biking can create a borderline euphoric experience that is highly effective at treating depression and anxiety.

 Further, overcoming seemingly impossible challenges like climbing a rock wall or rappelling off a cliff helps these students build self-efficacy.
-Increasing self-efficacy is one of the building blocks that can contribute to teens and young adults overcoming anxiety and depression.
+Increasing self-efficacy is one of the building blocks that can contribute to teens overcoming anxiety and depression.

 Self-Esteem Issues